renovatebot/github-action/README.md

 This token is only used by Renovate, see the [token configuration](https://docs.renovatebot.com/self-hosted-configuration/#token), and gives it access to the repositories.
 The name of the secret can be anything as long as it matches the argument given to the `token` option.

+Fine-grained Personal Access Tokens can work for Renovate, but they still have some permission gaps (for example, missing `Checks` access), so a classic token is still the safer default if you run into authentication or automerge limitations.

 Note that the [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token) secret can't be used for authenticating Renovate because it has too restrictive permissions.
 In particular, using the `GITHUB_TOKEN` to create a new `Pull Request` from more types of Github Workflows results in `Pull Requests` that [do not trigger your `Pull Request` and `Push` CI events](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow).